Quantum simulation of time-dependent Hamiltonians via commutator-free quasi-Magnus operators: Conclusion

 Another field potentially deserving more attention is the application of CFQMs to quantum algorithms for the resolution of differential equations.
 The Magnus technique has been applied to study open systems dynamics~\cite{blanes2017high}, and generally integrate differential equations of the form $x' = A(t) x $~\cite{blanes2006fourth}.
 This is in contrast to most of the quantum algorithm literature, which leverages linear algebra and finite method techniques~\cite{berry2014high,berry2017quantum,arrazola2019quantum,childs2020quantum}.
 However, since these dynamics may not be unitary, the techniques presented here will need to be developed further~\cite{cao2023quantum}.
+Additionally, CFQMs could become useful to implement interaction-picture algorithms that reduce the cost of the simulation when the Hamiltonian can be split into two components with different energy scales~\cite{low2018hamiltonian,bosse2024efficient, sharma2024hamiltonian}.

 The area within quantum computing where these methods may be particularly useful is in the development of early fault-tolerant quantum algorithms, in particular for simulating spin models~\cite{park2023hardness,childs2018toward}.
 As we have seen in~\cref{sec:results}, CFQMs, and particularly split-operator versions, seem particularly well suited to simulate time-dependent counterparts of spin systems.
 As such, we believe they could become an important Hamiltonian simulation tool in the near future.